sede-open/pyELQ/CONTRIBUTING.md

 in the pyproject.toml file.
 Used in order to get consistent documentation, can be used as a check from the command line but will not be able to replace any text, `pydocstyle .`

-In case you're unfamiliar with the tools, don't worry we have set up GitHub actions accordingly to format the code to standard automatically on each push.
+In case you're unfamiliar with the tools, don't worry we have set up GitHub actions accordingly to format the code before a push to main.

 When you implement a new feature you also need to write additional (unit) tests to show the feature you've implemented is also working as it should.
 Do so by creating a file in the appropriate test folder and call that file